Unlike most other big-ticket transactions, a lot can go wrong with appliance

 Even if you dont want to buy online, make sure youre paying a low price

-by checking the prices at local stores against prices from sellers listed
+by comparing the prices at local stores to prices from online sellersbut

-with Google.
-However, dont bother checking prices at Amazon.com.
-Our shoppers
+dont bother checking prices at Amazon.com.
+Our shoppers attempted to use

-attempted to use Amazon to shop for appliances, but gave up in frustration
+Amazon to shop for appliances but gave up in frustration after sifting

-after sifting through page after page of separate listings for the same
+through page after page of separate listings for the same appliance models.

-If youre considering an online appliance purchase, see Pitfalls of
+If youre considering an online appliance purchase, see the next section

-Among local stores and chains, Home Depots price index score ($92) is
+Among local stores and chains, Atom Appliance and Costcos price comparison

 Call or email stores to get price quotes.